-Taking a gap year is an opportunity for you to gain more independence, have adventures, learn practical skills, and get a clearer outlook on where you’re headed in life.
-There are many things to do in a gap year that will also look great on your resume.
+Taking a gap year is an opportunity for you to gain independence, have adventures, and learn practical skills.
+And there are many things to do in a gap year that’ll also look great on your resume.

 Here are six awesome things to do in a gap year to help you make the most of your gap year experience.

-This is a chance to learn more about international development as well as your area of specific interest.
-Working together with local communities, volunteers get to see first-hand which factors affect communities, and how best to address these issues to ensure sustainable solutions – solutions that benefit the community while preserving natural resources needed for the future.
+This is an opportunity to learn more about international development as well as your area of interest.
+Working together with local communities, you’ll get to see firsthand which factors affect development.
+You’ll also learn how best to address these issues to ensure sustainable solutions – solutions that benefit the community while preserving natural resources needed for the future.

-This means that you can volunteer abroad in a field close to your heart, while contributing to the United Nations Sustainable Development Goals (UN SDGs) and making a positive impact.
+This means that you can volunteer or intern abroad in a field close to your heart, while contributing to the United Nations Sustainable Development Goals (UN SDGs) and making a positive impact.

 There are limitless volunteer opportunities out there, so it’s easy to find a gap year program that fits your interests.
-You can choose to commit just a few weeks or several months, and you can opt for programs in locations such as South Africa, Laos, or Thailand.
+You can choose to commit just a few weeks or several months, and you can opt for programs in any one of our locations abroad, such as South Africa, Laos or Thailand.

 Aim to push your boundaries during your gap year abroad.
 Adventure travel helps you break out of your comfort zone and develop practical skills while delivering a steady supply of thrills.

 Adventure travel is an excellent means of stretching yourself in the most fun way possible.
-And the more you push yourself, the more you will learn about your own limits.
+And the more you push yourself, the more you’ll learn about your own limits.

 Overcoming your own limitations will help you grow as a person, and that’s what taking a gap year is all about.